Task-Based Learning (TBL) is a teaching approach that is particularly useful for students learning English for business purposes.

-If you are new to teaching Business English, these 4 Task-based Learning activities will help you prepare classes for students across a wide range of positions and English language proficiency levels.
+The following Task-based Learning examples will show you how to prepare classes for students across a wide range of positions and English language proficiency levels.

 1. Job Interview